 Instructed as sole counsel in a claim for breach of contract arising out of the design of accounting software and the provision of hardware.

 Instructed as sole counsel in relation to a claim for damages arising out of the design and build of a website.

 Assisted in a software dispute concerning copyright infringement, breach of confidence and conspiracy.

-Instructed as junior counsel by the FCA in a case relating to pension switch activities and an automated advice model.
+Instructed as junior counsel by the FCA in a long-running case, culminating in a five-week trial, relating to pension switch activities and an automated advice model.

-Instructed as sole counsel in a dispute regarding closure of a bank account for alleged misuse of the account for cryptocurrency transactions.
+Instructed as sole counsel in a dispute regarding closure of a bank account for alleged misuse of the account for cryptoasset transactions.